Tommy Burns (Canadian boxer)

 Tommy Burns (born Noah Brusso; 17 June 1881 – 10 May 1955) was a Canadian professional boxer.
 He remains the only Canadian-born fighter to win the World Heavyweight Championship and is the shortest champion in the division's history.
-The first to travel the globe in defending his title, Burns made 13 title defences against 11 different boxers, despite often being the underdog due to his size.
+Starting out at welterweight, he is the lightest boxer to eventually become heavyweight champion, and he is one of only two heavyweight champions to have fought below middleweight; the other boxer to do so was Roy Jones Jr., who began at light middleweight.
+The first to travel the globe in defending his title, Burns made 13 title defences against 11 different boxers, despite often being smaller than his opponents.

-Burns took on all challengers as Heavyweight Champion, leading to his legendary bout with the African American Jack Johnson.
+Burns took on all challengers as Heavyweight Champion, leading to his legendary bout with the African-American Jack Johnson.
 According to his biographer, Burns insisted, "I will defend my title against all comers, none barred.
 By this I mean white, black, Mexican, Indian, or any other nationality.
 I propose to be the champion of the world, not the white, or the Canadian, or the American.
 If I am not the best man in the heavyweight division, I don't want the title."

 Early life

 Noah Brusso was born in Normanby Township near Hanover, Ontario, as the twelfth of thirteen children of an impoverished German-Canadian family.
 His family lived in several locations around Ontario's Grey County and Bruce County before moving to Galt, Ontario.
 Noah grew up in difficult circumstances; five of his siblings died before reaching adulthood.
-Brusso began his prizefighting career in 1900 in Detroit, Michigan.
+Aged twenty, Brusso began his prizefighting career in January 1902 in Detroit, Michigan as a welterweight.
 In June 1903, he was discovered playing lacrosse under an assumed name for a Detroit team that was playing in Chatham, Ontario.